-Penetration rates of Electronic Communication Services in the European Union (%)
+Penetration rates of Electronic Communication Services

-Substitution is one-way,413 from fixed to mobile: "making or receiving mobile calls is by far the most common daily activity (71%), followed by sending or receiving emails (47%) and sending or receiving SMS (44%).
+Substitution is one-way, from fixed to mobile: "making or receiving mobile calls is by far the most common daily activity (71%), followed by sending or receiving emails (47%) and sending or receiving SMS (44%).
 Conversely, daily landline use has declined by six points.